-Unlike medicines for treating HIV that only specialists can prescribe, any registered doctor or sexual health nurse practitioner in Australia can prescribe PrEP as a preventative medicine.
+Unlike medicines for treating HIV that only specialists can prescribe, any registered doctor or sexual health nurse practitioner in Australia is permitted to prescribe PrEP as a preventative medicine.

-Clinical studies providing early access to PrEP are no longer enrolling in any state or territory.
+Clinical studies providing access to PrEP are no longer enrolling in any state or territory.

 Find a doctor